 Graduate Degree Requirements

-Communication Studies – Master of Science in Communication
+Communication Studies – Master of Science in Mass Communication

 The concentration in communication studies is recommended for those who wish to develop their command of general communication strategies and skills—written, oral, and computer-mediated—but who do not want to prepare specifically for the fields of advertising, public relations, or applied research.